 SUBSTITUTIONS: This recipe lends itself to whatever you have on hand.
 Swap black beans for kidney beans or corn or lima beans.
 Use chopped kale in place of spinach…you see where this is going. 😉

 DOUBLE IT: Double the enchilada sauce and freeze half to make this meal even quicker the next time an enchilada craving strikes.

-If you give this one a try let me know in the comments below!
+If you give these veggie enchiladas a try, let me know in the comments below!
 I love to hear from you.

-Looking for more vegetarian meals?
-Try these meatless mains:
+Looking for more healthy vegetarian recipes?
+Try these meatless mains.